-How can a tourism business rise up to the challenge when the revenue stream freezes due to the coronavirus lockdown?
+How can a tourism business rise to the challenge when the revenue stream freezes due to the coronavirus lockdown?

 Frankie Hobro, Owner and Director of Anglesey Sea Zoo and Marine Resource Centre is a good example that not all is lost during difficult times, such as the current pandemic.
-A true sustainability champion, she rose up to this challenge and showcased how innovative and feasible changes in her business kept the aquarium operational while safeguarding all the marine wildlife that thrive in her zoo.
+A true sustainability champion, she rose to this challenge and showcased how innovative and feasible changes in her business kept the aquarium operational while safeguarding all the marine wildlife that thrive in her zoo.

 Frankie’s love for marine wildlife and her commitment towards conservation is evident from the efforts taken to raise funds to keep the zoo functional, at the same time engaging in beach cleanups throughout the lockdown.

 Frankie, we received an overwhelming number of responses on LinkedIn, nominating you as a sustainability champion for the amazing work you have been doing at the Anglesey Sea Zoo.
 What motivates you to push boundaries – and how do you stay motivated and committed during the current uncertain, difficult times?

 Pushing boundaries is the scientist in me, although I usually call myself a natural historian and conservationist.
 I have a curious mind.
 I like to know everything, and everything about what works and what does not work, and why.
 This curiosity leads me to constantly push boundaries and explore options until one day it works and the results pay off.